-Regardless if you are looking for the basketball shoes for men and women the factors to consider and qualities to look for are just the same.
+Regardless if you are looking for the best basketball shoes for men and women the factors to consider and qualities to look for are just the same.
 If you want to find the right shoes for your needs, here are some of the information that you need to keep in mind:

 Before we get started on enumerating the characteristics of a great basketball shoe, you first need to identify your playing style.

 Are you a power player?
 If yes, you need shoes that offer maximum stability and cushioning.
 To get these features, you may need a heavier shoe.

 Are you a fast player?
 If so, you would need shoes that will provide you with adequate cushioning, support, and flexibility.
 For these purposes, you need a lightweight shoe with a low cut.

 Are you an all-around player?
 If you are, you would need cushioning and proper ankle support.
 With that in mind, the basketball shoes for you are those that are lightweight and have moderate ankle support.

 When it comes to the construction of the upper portion of the shoe, there are three things that you need to think about.
 These are as follows:

 Under this category, you can choose from three choices— high, medium, and low cut.